jdiego16/Diccionario-DevOps/automation/sonarqube.md

 >is an open source platform for continuous inspection of code quality through different static source code analysis tools.
 It provides metrics that help improve the quality of a program's code by allowing development teams to track and detect bugs and security vulnerabilities to keep the code clean.

+## static analysis
+> is performed without running the software
+## dynamic analysis
+> it needs to run the software to be able to check its behavior at runtime

 ## common terms
 * Quality Gate:
 > are a series of conditions that the project under analysis must meet in order to proceed to the next stage.